BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ## Troubleshooting

+### Scanner is stuck

+When the scanner is stuck at `"Scanning IPs, refreshing display in x seconds ..."`, it typically indicates one of the following situation:

+- You are not currently in an online session with a minimum of 2 players.
+  The scanner only updates the script's display when packets are received.
+  I'll try to fix this annoying behavior in a future version.
+- The configuration for the script may not be set up correctly.
+  Please refer to [Manual Configuration](#manual-configuration) for detailed instructions.

+### Players undetected

+On GTA V, occasionally, players may go undetected, but it's crucial to emphasize that this is not specific to the script.<br />
+Similar occurrences happen even with mod-menus, affecting the same individuals as those encountered with the script.<br />
+This occurs because players can be connected through dedicated game servers (the exact circumstances of which I am not familiar with).
+Furthermore, mod menus now have the capability to enforce this connection by providing a feature for IP protection, commonly referred to as "Force Relay Connections".

+### Unrelated / False Positive IPs detected

+The display of unrelated IPs is possible in certain scenarios.<br />
+I have made efforts to minimize this occurrence by optimizing the `BPF_FILTER` and `DISPLAY_FILTER` from the source code.<br />
+If you have other Peer-To-Peer applications running, such as a BitTorrent client, it may contribute to this issue.<br />
+To mitigate this, I recommend closing all other Peer-To-Peer applications while using the script.

+Furthermore, you can enhance the filtering process by setting `<BLOCK_THIRD_PARTY_SERVERS>` to the `True` value in your `Settings.ini` file.
+You can also, adjust `<PROGRAM_PRESET>` to correspond to the program you are scanning.<br />
+These configurations help minimize the display of unrelated IPs.

 ### VPN Issues

 I've observed that using a VPN on PC renders the script ineffective, as it captures only the VPN traffic itself.<br />
 Unfortunately, I do not have a solution for this issue.

-### Players undetected

-Occasionally, players may go undetected, but it's crucial to emphasize that this is not specific to the script.<br />
-Similar occurrences happen even with mod-menus, affecting the same individuals as those encountered with the script.
+### About Screen Refreshing

+Refreshing the display of the script positions your terminal's cursor at the very bottom of the script.<br />
+This problem is kind of resolved if you are using Windows Terminal from Windows 10 or 11.<br />
+I would recommend using [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) for an optimal experience.

 ## Contact Support